AaltoSciComp/python-for-scicomp/data-visualization.rst

 Let's practice this!

 .. challenge:: Exercise 4.4

-  - Browse the various example galleries (links below)
+  - Browse the various example galleries (links above).
-  - Take an example that is close to your recent visualization project or simply interests you
+  - Take an example that is close to your recent visualization project or simply interests you.
-  - Try to reproduce this example in the Jupyter notebook
+  - Try to reproduce this example in the Jupyter notebook.

 .. keypoints::